EDUCATION

 6. Help nurture students

 Not all students that discover you are ready to study with you.
 Some might also be trying to get a head start to understand what it takes to study at your university.
-Just so that you don’t lose touch with these students, a CRM can help you nurture them till they are ready to begin their journey.
+Just so that you don’t lose touch with these students, a CRM can help you nurture them untill they are ready to begin their journey.

-Jatin Arora, Vice President–Business, Leverage Edu
+– Jatin Arora, Former Vice President–Business, Leverage Edu

-Mistakes to avoid while building journey maps
+Pitfalls to avoid while building journey maps

 Here are some common mistakes to avoid when you start building your student journey maps